tomasjezo/IITB-CNFS-CTEQ-mc-tutorial/docker_notes.md

   `-it` flag is essential, links your terminal to the terminal in the container (`i` interactive, `t` attach pseudo terminal), otherwise the command executes and returns

 ## Warning: Potential data loss!
-Every time you execute `docker run` a container is created from an image, if you make any modifications to it and delete the container, all your modifications will be lost.
-In fact, most `Docker` tutorials suggest running the `run` command with the `--rm` flag which executes the container and deletes it as soon as it finished its task.
-This is not suitable in our tutorial.
+Every time you execute `docker run` a container is created from an image, if you make any modifications to the container these modifications are not automatically transferred to the image.
+So if you delete the container, all your modifications will be lost.
+Actually, many `Docker` tutorials suggest executing the `run` command with the `--rm` flag which instantiates the container, runs the dedicated task and deletes it as soon as it is finished.
+I do not recommend to use the `--rm` flag in this tutorial, unless you know what you are doing.
 If you want to preserve modifications, you need to keep it alive.
-Or turn container back to an image with `docker commit`.
+Or turn the container back to an image with the `docker commit` command.

 ## Access data from the Host
 You can mount a directory on the Host system in the container at the point of instantiation: